NethServer/docs/administrator-manual/en/ui/SOGo.rst

 Administrators
    List of users with administrative privileges over all the user datas.

+Notifications
+   Several different types of notifications(email-based) are available.
+Activate them according your needs.

-Make SOGO reachable only from this domain name list SOGo is per default accessible from all server's virtualhosts, If you specify a list of domain name here, SOGo will be usable only from this domaine name list.
+Make SOGO reachable only from this domain(FQDN)
+   SOGo is per default accessible from all server's virtualhosts, If you specify a domain name here, SOGo will be usable only from this domaine name.

 Number of workers
    This is the amount of instances of SOGo that will be spawned to handle multiple requests simultaneously.